hermomy/backend-challenge/README.md

 - Proper use of version control, in this case, Git
 - The time you take to complete (based on commit history)

+It is recommended to complete this test within 8-working-hours, meaning you can stretch this to 3 days with 8 hours working time.
+**The maximum you can stretch is 5 days.**

 ---

 ## Scenario 1